-All outcomes that result in a suspension or expulsion may be appealed as outlined in 7.11.
+All outcomes that result in a suspension or expulsion may be appealed as outlined in 7.10.
 Students may appeal decisions that do not recommend suspension or expulsion, under the following circumstances:

-- (a) where evidence emerges that was not available at the time of the original hearing; - (b) there was clear evidence of bias; or - (c) where the disciplinary procedures were not followed, and where the outcome of the case at the original hearing was substantially affected thereby.
+(a) where evidence emerges that was not available at the time of the original hearing;

+- (b) there was clear evidence of bias; or - (c) where the disciplinary procedures were not followed, and where the outcome of the case at the original hearing was substantially affected thereby.

-7.10 Appealing Outcomes that do not Include Suspension or Expulsion:
+7.10 Appealing Outcomes that do not Include Suspension or Expulsion

-- (a) Students may appeal to the Director, Student Affairs (or designate) any outcomes applied by the Student Conduct Council or the Student Affairs Conduct Coordinator (or designate) that does not include suspension or expulsion. - (b) An appeal must be submitted in writing to the Director, Student Affairs (or designate) within 10 business days of the student having received the decision. - (c) An appeal must include the basis for appeal as listed in Section 7.9 of this Code, the reasons the appeal should be granted, and the outcome sought. - (d) The Director, Student Affairs (or designate) will decide within 10 business days, or as soon as practicable, upon receipt of the written appeal, if sufficient grounds for appeal exist.
-If sufficient grounds for an appeal exist, the Director, Student Affairs (or designate) may further investigate the
+- (a) Students may appeal to the

+Associate Director, Student Affairs (or

+designate) any outcomes applied by the

+Student Conduct Council or the Student

+Affairs Case Coordinator (or designate) that

+does not include suspensionor expulsion.

+- (b) An appeal must be submitted in writing to the Associate Director, Student Affairs (or designate) within 10 working days of the student having received the decision.

+- (c) An appeal must include the basis for appeal as listed in Section 7.9 of this Code.

+- (d) The Associate Director, Student Affairs (or designate) will decide within 10 business days, or as soon as practicable, upon receipt of the written appeal, if sufficient grounds for appeal exist.
+If sufficient grounds for an appeal exist, an appeal hearing date will be established.
+The Associate Director, Student Affairs (or designate) may further investigate the matter prior to rendering a decision.